Private tours can be given. Also a one hour indoor presentation can be given.

 This cemetery started in 1893 in the Ingleside neighborhood of Holyoke.
 The motherhouse is a short distance to the south on Gamelin Street.
-These sisters first started in Holyoke at the Saint Jerome Institute.
+These sisters first started in Holyoke at the Saint Jerome Institute in 1873.

 stop 1 – gates